BREAST AUGMENTATION - Orange County, CA

-There are many reasons women consider getting a breast augmentation.
-You may have felt as if your breasts were never proportional to the rest of your body.
-Maybe they were stretched and lost volume after pregnancy and breastfeeding.
+You could be considering a breast augmentation for many reasons.
+Perhaps you feel like your breasts are not proportional to your body.
+Maybe they were stretched and lost volume after breastfeeding or pregnancy.
 Some women even feel like they were always asymmetric.
 Dr. Nguyen can discuss all of these concerns with you in helping you prepare for your breast surgery.

-Our practice strongly believes that you should consider breast augmentation primarily for yourself, not for a spouse or partner.
+Our practice strongly believes that you should consider breast augmentation primarily for yourself.
 You may want to invite the opinions of friends and significant others, but the ultimate decision should be yours alone.

-Silicone and saline are the most common implant types used in augmentation mammaplasty.
-Silicone implants feel more like natural breasts than saline ones and tend to have less rippling.
-If a saline implant ruptures, the saline is naturally absorbed by the body.
-However, if a silicone implant has an extracapsular rupture (a rupture to the outer capsule), silicone filler can leak into the body, possibly resulting in inflammatory nodules or enlarged lymph glands.
+Silicone implants (gummy implants) are the most common implant types used in breast augmentation.
+Saline implants can also be used, although they are much less common today.
+Silicone implants tend to feel natural than saline implants, and they tend to have less rippling.
+Saline implants may occasionally rupture.
+Luckily, saline is absorbed into the body, but the breast becomes flat, requiring another surgery to fix it.
+However, silicone implants can rupture outside the capsule (extracapsular rupture).
+This may lead to silicone filler leaking into the breast tissue, potentially leading to nodules or swollen lymph nodes.
 This is now much more rare since the introduction of newer cohesive (or "gummy") breast implants, which are much less prone to leaking when ruptured.

-Implants are typically placed underneath the chest-wall muscle.
+Dr. Nguyen typically places the breast implants underneath the chest muscle.
 On occasion, they can be placed underneath breast tissue only.
-The procedure takes about 1 to 2 hours and is performed under general anesthesia.
+The procedure takes about 1 hour and is performed under general anesthesia.

-Incisions are made either in the crease on the underside of the breast (usually 4-5 cm long) or around the areola in order to minimize scar visibility.
-The breast and pectoralis muscle is then lifted, a pocket is created, and the implant is inserted.
+Dr. Nguyen hides the incisions either in the fold or crease underneath the breast (usually 4-5 cm long) or along the areola margin.
+This helps to minimize any appearance of scars.
+The breast and pectoralis muscle is elevated, a pocket is created, and the implants are placed.

 Actual Patient Review